-Understanding the interactive effects of changes in the U.S. and world energy markets has always been a key EIA focus.
+Understanding the interactive effects of changes in U.S. and world energy markets has always been a key EIA focus.
 The IEM was incorporated into NEMS in order to enhance the capabilities of NEMS in addressing the interaction of the global and U.S. oil markets.
 Components of the IEM accomplish the following:

-- Calculation of the world oil price (WOP), which is defined as the price of light, low sulfur crude oil delivered to Cushing, Oklahoma (PADD2).
-Changes in the WOP are computed in response to: - O The difference between U.S. total petroleum liquids production and the expected U.S. total petroleum liquids production at the current WOP (which is estimated using the current WOP and the exogenous U.S. total petroleum liquids supply curve for each year). - The difference between U.S. total petroleum liquids consumption and the expected U.S. total petroleum liquids consumption at the current WOP (estimated using the current WOP and the exogenous U.S. total petroleum liquids demand curve). - Provision of supply curves for five generic grades of crude oil for import to the United States in each of the five PADDs (Figure 1).
-The IEM forecasts international crude oil market conditions, including demand, price and supply, and the effects of changes in the U.S. petroleum market on the world market. - Provision of supply curves for U.S. imports of 18 petroleum products in each of the five PADDs.
-The supply curves reflect conditions in the world liquids market, including refinery capacity, refinery utilization factors in different regions of the world, and transportation costs.
+- Calculation of the world oil price (WOP), which is defined as the price of light, low sulfur crude oil delivered to Cushing, Oklahoma (Petroleum Allocation Defense District 2-see Figure 1).
+Changes in the WOP are computed in response to: - The difference between projected U.S. total crude-like liquids production and the expected U.S. total crude-like liquids production at the current WOP (estimated using the current WOP and the exogenous U.S. total crude-like liquids supply curve for each year). - The difference between projected U.S. total crude-like liquids consumption and the expected U.S. total crude-like liquids consumption at the current WOP (estimated using the current WOP and the exogenous U.S. total crude-like liquids demand curve). - Calculation of the average world oil price and provision of supply curves for total world crude-like liquids.
+The IEM projects international crude oil market conditions, including demand, price, and supply availability, as well as the effects of the U.S. petroleum market on the world market.